LaudateCorpus1/elixirschool/posts/2021-11-09-now-with-more-elixir.md

 1. **Advanced Content**

-   1. Dedicated meta programming lesson that explores this powerful functionality
+   1. Dedicated metaprogramming lesson that explores this powerful functionality
    2. Greatly expanding on our Specifications and Type content

 2. **Data Processing**